-Down the backstretch, I made a solid move, and started to gain on Jay, who still running on a 2:12 pace.
+Down the backstretch, I made a solid move, and started to gain on Jay, who was still running on a 2:12 pace.
 Coming around the final bend, I put the hammer down, but my leg turnover suddenly fell out of synch with my juggling and one of my tosses went too high.
 I tried to regain the pattern, but moving at a 4-minute-mile pace, this proved impossible and I dropped.

-By the time I scrambled around to pic up the ball and start up again, I lost about four or five seconds.
-Looking at the clock as a finished, I dropped again just as I was crossing the line, which I also did in my joggling marathon record, but in that case I had a couple of minutes to spare.
+By the time I scrambled around to pick up the ball and start up again, I lost about four or five seconds.
+Looking at the clock as I finished, I dropped again just as I was crossing the line, which I also did in my joggling marathon record, but in that case I had a couple of minutes to spare.
 In the 800, every second – and every catch – counts.